Integration with Asyncio

 A wait cell is a cell that retrieves the result of an awaitable that is held in another cell.
 When the awaitable completes with a value or error, the value of the wait cell is updated to the result of the awaitable.
 This allows other cells and watch functions to retrieve the result of an awaitable without having to use the await keyword.

-Wait cells are created by calling the waited
+Wait cells are created by calling the waited method on an

 asynchronous cell, which holds an awaitable value: